openstack/openstack-manuals/doc/config-reference/source/block-storage/drivers/emc-vnx-driver.rst

 .. note::

    ``provisioning:type`` replaces the old spec key ``storagetype:provisioning``.
-   The latter one is obsolete in the *Mitaka* release.
+   The latter one is obsolete since the *Mitaka* release.

 Storage tiering support
 -----------------------